 This Act may be cited as the State Trading Concerns Act 1916, and shall come into operation on a date to be fixed by proclamation 1.

-2. Repeal

-The Government Trading Concerns Act 1912 is hereby repealed.
+[2.
+Omitted under the Reprints Act 1984 s.
+7(4)(f).]

 3. Continuance of specified concerns authorised

 The trading concerns mentioned in the Schedule may be continued and carried on under and subject to the provisions of this Act.